Join our team

 * Experience working in community or nature-based projects

-* Ability to facilitate learning in maths, science, or other key subject areas
+* Ability to facilitate learning in creative writing, the arts and media or other key subject areas

 * A Welsh speaker or learner (not essential)